 Fault determination rules cover many different accident types and driving situations:

-Under the Ontario Fault Determination Rules, they explain, after you report an accident, the company will investigate the circumstances and then make a decision based on the accident fault determination rules in Ontario.
+Under the Ontario Fault Determination Rules, they explain, that after you report an accident, the company will investigate the circumstances and then make a decision based on the accident fault determination rules in Ontario.

 2. (1) An insurer shall determine the degree of fault of its insured for loss or damage arising directly or indirectly from the use or operation of an automobile in accordance with these rules.